Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 Low and Very Low-Fat Diets

 Finally, you have your low-fat and very low-fat diets.
-Diets in this category include the Dr. Dean Ornish’s Diet and the Pritikin Plan, among others.
+Diets in this category include Dr. Dean Ornish’s Diet and the Pritikin Plan, among others.
 They are made up of about 13% fat, 70% carbohydrates, and 16% protein.

 Because you cannot eat a lot of meat, these diets are deficient in zinc, vitamin B12, and essential fatty acids.
-Also, it is so restrictive that people find a hard time staying on it for life and end up gaining their weight back.
+Also, it is so restrictive that people have a hard time staying on it for life and end up gaining their weight back.

 Another diet that falls into the superfood category is the cabbage soup diet.
-This one along with some other unadorned diets has originated supposedly from hospitals.
+This one, along with some other unadorned diets, has supposedly originated from hospitals.

 Diets such as the cabbage soup diet have been allegedly used by patients the week before undergoing heart surgery.